swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 Shows underscored protocols from the standard library in the generated interface.

-By default, SourceKit hides underscored protocols from the generated swiftinterface, but this attribute can be used to override that behavior.
+By default, SourceKit hides underscored protocols from the generated swiftinterface (for all modules, not just the standard library), but this attribute can be used to override that behavior for the standard library.

 ## `@_silgen_name("cName")`